The accountants of the future: Test scores versus people skills

 Greg’s passion for making accounting and tax simple and hassle-free clearly drives his excitement.
 Greg believes that the better you can relate to another person the quicker problems are solved, or concerns dismissed.
 And it’s part of his motivation for creating The Orbit Group in the first instance.

 “Orbit will always focus more on communication skills, problem solving and application of good old common sense when recruiting.
 If they came top of the class that would be a bonus – but it’s not a replacement for the right attitude and communication abilities,” explained Greg.

 While Kate didn’t begin her career in accounting, she knows the importance the right personality can make to any working relationship.

 “I think it is a smashing idea.
-Here at Orbit Accounting and Tax, we apply a similar principle.
+Here at The Orbit Group, we apply a similar principle.
 We place a higher onus on personality than theoretical skill.
 Yes, we recognise that skill is important, but we recognise that skills can be taught and nurtured over time.
 Kindness, open-mindedness, dedication and a can-do attitude cannot.
 It’s all about making a practical application of the knowledge you learn and applying it and translating it to best suit your client’s situation,” agreed Kate.

 Will accounting in Australia follow the same line?

 Working at the coalface of small business and startup accounting sees us wear many kinds of hats.
 We’re everything from a universal translator of government regulation to the kindly psychologist when the tax department has the heavy gloves on.
 We’re the cloud accounting boffin or the business advisor in your pocket.
 And we can be your virtual CFO and/or the people you count on to help with your future retirement via self managed super funds.